bcgov/rems/README.md

 #> [1] 1846797
 ```

-And you can filter it on emsid and start / end dates:
+And you can do very basic filtering it on ems id and start / end dates:

 ``` r
 filtered_data <- filter_ems_data(all_data, emsid = c("0121580", "0126400"),